On this page:

 Help for students to find or keep a part-time job

-School leaver employment supports to help students get ready for work when they leave school.
+School leaver employment supports to help students get ready for work when they leave school

 Example

-The school education system should provide supports to help Anna learn while she is at school.
+The school education system should provide supports to help Anna learn while she’s at school.
 The school can adjust the curriculum and their teaching methods to better suit her needs.
-This could include providing a teacher’s aide, allowing extra time to complete school work, and making easy-read versions of lessons that Anna can use.

-We may fund other supports that Anna needs because of her disability, to help the school and teachers adapt to Anna’s needs.
-For example, we may fund a specialised behaviour management plan and supports to help the teachers help her behavioural, social and communication skills.
+For example, we may fund a specialised behaviour management plan and supports to help the teachers improve her behavioural, social and communication skills.